szczyglis-dev/py-gpt/README.md

 - `Continuous listen` *continuous_listen*

-EXPERIMENTAL: continuous listening - do not stop listening after a single input.
+Experimental: continuous listening - do not stop listening after a single input.
 Warning: This feature may lead to unexpected results and requires fine-tuning with the rest of the options!
 If disabled, listening must be started manually by enabling the `Speak` option. *Default:* `False`